 Whether you file your Annual Report online or let CorpNet file your Annual Report, there are several things you can tweak on it, including:

-- Names and/or addresses of officers, directors, managers, managing members, and addresses only of general partners
+- Add, delete, or change the names and/or addresses of the officers, directors, managers, authorized members; and make changes to addresses only for any general partners.

-- Principal office address and mailing address for your business
+- Change the principal office address and mailing address for the business entity.

 You need to first file an amendment to change your business name with the state of Florida by mail.